kheller18/data-structures-algorithms/questions/AWS.md

     + The answer is not positive, to put it succinctly.
 With the release of AWS Lambda, it is now possible to use the cloud computing infrastructure to carry out activities without requiring any input from the user.
 In addition to this, there is no way to access the Lambda infrastructure.
 Because of the way that this arrangement is configured, Lambda is able to perform preventative maintenance, check its health, and update its security measures.

 47. Kindly clarify what the EC2 services are?
-    + Aws Lambda requires scalable computational capabilities so that it can process user data in the cloud.
+    + AWS Lambda requires scalable computational capabilities so that it can process user data in the cloud.
 Managing EC2 is just as easy as managing any other online service, and all of the same measures for network security should be taken.
 Using this strategy, configuring capacity and working with EC2 with as little effort as feasible is achievable.

 48. What do you think about the idea of using packages with AWS lambda?
     + In AWS Lambda, it is very natural for user-created packages as well as NPM packages to be utilized efficiently.

-49. What is "AMI" in AWS Lambda?
+49. What is Amazon Machine Image (AMI) in AWS Lambda?
-    + `Amazon Machine Image` is referred to by its acronym, AMI, and is utilized rather commonly in Lambda-based processing.
+    + `Amazon Machine Image (AMI)` is referred to by its acronym, AMI, and is utilized rather commonly in Lambda-based processing.
 In its most basic form, it is a starting point that has commonly used software such as an operating system, an application server, and potentially some extra programs already installed on it.
     + The duplicate in the cloud can be created because it already has several copies and can handle running multiple instances at the same time.
 In addition, the Amazon Machine image can be used to run a virtual server that is hosted in the cloud.

 50. What are the limits of the availability of lambda functions on Amazon Web Services?